Vicevini/vicevini/README.md

 - **🙋‍♂️ Personal**

   - I'm an <a target="_blank" href="https://www.16personalities.com/enfj-personality">ENJA-A</a>
-  - I can speak Portuguese/English/Spanish, still studying to improve each one.
+  - I can speak Portuguese, English and Spanish.

 ### 📫 Want To Reach Out?